 - if the property type and area meet the customer’s needs.

 Customers are housed on a 12 month fixed term lease agreement.
 If the tenant still needs support to maintain a tenancy at the end of their lease agreement, they may be offered a second lease agreement up to 12 months.

 Housing SA and community housing providers provide properties to the program and manage IHEP tenancies in line with their organisation’s own policies.

-The housing provider works with the tenant, in collaboration with OARS, to address any tenancy or property management issues.
+The housing provider works with the tenant, in collaboration with Offenders Aid and Rehabilitation Services, to address any tenancy or property management issues.

 Carers and children on access visits may stay in the property, but other occupants, including partners, won’t be approved to live at the property.

 The housing provider considers applications for caretakers on a case-by-case basis, in line with their organisation’s policies.

 At least 3 months before the end of the tenancy, Offenders Aid and Rehabilitation Services and the tenant develop an exit strategy.
 It may be determined the customer either:

 - doesn't need another lease agreement

 OARS gives the housing provider details of the exit strategy.